nextcloud/spreed/docs/TURN.md

 setcap cap_net_bind_service=+ep /usr/bin/turnserver
 ```

-Alternatively, if the system configuration does not allow to set the capability, or if the coturn process needs to access files only readable by root like a SSL certificate for TLS connections, you could configure the _coturn_ service to be executed by root instead of the unprivileged user by executing:
+Alternatively, if the system configuration does not allow to set the capability, or if the coturn process needs to access files only readable by root like an SSL certificate for TLS connections, you could configure the _coturn_ service to be executed by root instead of the unprivileged user by executing:
 ```
 systemctl edit coturn
 ```